 How to evaluate the accessibility of your website

 Before you make any plans for your web accessibility, it’s useful to know where you stand.
-To find out how your website stacks up, w3.org has its own list of evaluation tools you can check out.
+To find out how your website stacks up, w3.org has its own list of evaluation tools you can check out, or you can use Squiz DXP's accessibility auditor.

 You can also engage accessibility consultants who can provide a report on your current status and give recommendations for how to begin updating your system.